 5. Volunteer to help others.

 Another way to combat loneliness during the holidays is to volunteer in the community.
 Organizations like Points of Light’s HandsOnNetwork match individuals and groups with local nonprofits to meet needs and build community.
+Serving and remembering the needs of others can help to bring a sense of connection, meaning, and gratitude.
+Volunteering may even turn in to a yearly tradition for you.

 6. Know how to ask for help in a crisis.